RTEMS/rtems-docs/c-user/glossary.rst

         A multiprocessor computer system composed of dissimilar processors.

     home scheduler
-        The home scheduler of a :term:`task` is a :term:`scheduler` which is a :term:`eligible scheduler` and which is assigned to the task during the initialization or explicitly via a directive call such as :c:func:`rtems_task_set_scheduler`.
+        The home scheduler of a :term:`task` is a :term:`scheduler` which is an :term:`eligible scheduler` and which is assigned to the task during its initialization or explicitly via a directive call such as :c:func:`rtems_task_set_scheduler`.